Colostrum: inoculating your newborn with living immune tissue

 How much colostrum does your baby need?

 Although colostrum appears thick and sticky, it’s not "hard for baby to suck out", as I’ve heard some say.
 It’s meant to be a tiny quantity, moving slowly through your milk ducts with baby's normal suckling.
-It comes out in little pearls, not gushes, because that's all your baby's gut needs in the first few days of life.
+It comes out in little pearls, not gushes, because that's all your baby's gut needs in the first three to five days of life.

-Your breasts might secrete something like 30 millilitres of colostrum in total over a 24 hour period over the first few days of your baby's life.
-But colostrum is on a spectrum in both volume and composition, transitioning as the hours and days pass into what's known, when your milk comes in, as transitional milk.
-Estimating volumes of colostrum is difficult, because of the variability.
-You don't need to worry about volumes - you need only offer your breasts frequently and flexibly.
+Your breasts might make something like 30 millilitres of colostrum in total over a 24 hour period over the first few days of your baby's life.
+But colostrum is on a spectrum in both volume and composition, transforming as the hours and days pass into what's known, when your milk comes in, as transitional milk.
+You don't need to worry about volumes - you need only offer your breasts to your newborn frequently and flexibly.

-Because colostrum is so concentrated, it paints baby's gut with protective antibodies, proteins and lactoferrin more effectively than it would if the colostral ingredients were contained within more copious fluid.
-Similarly, colostrum paints your baby's gut with bacteria, cultivating a protective gut microbiome.
+Because colostrum is so concentrated, it paints baby's gut with protective antibodies and microbiome bacteria more effectively than it would if the colostral ingredients were contained within more copious fluid.

 -